cabforum/smime/SBR.md

   1. MUST apply in the context of the public Internet, unless:
      a. the `type-id` falls within an OID arc for which the Applicant demonstrates ownership, or,
      b. the Applicant can otherwise demonstrate the right to assert the data in a public context.
-  2. MUST NOT include semantics that will mislead the Relying Party about certificate information verified by the CA.
+  2. MUST NOT include semantics that will mislead the Relying Party about Certificate information verified by the CA.
   3. MUST be DER encoded according to the relevant ASN.1 module defining the `otherName` `type-id` and `value`.

 CAs SHALL NOT include additional names unless the CA is aware of a reason for including the data in the Certificate.